CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Conclusions

 \section{Conclusions}

 Previous works have explored the link between dust drift and traps on the abundance of \ce{H2O} \citep{Kalyaan_2021,Kalyaan_2023} and the overall C/O ratio \citep{Mah_2023,Mah_2024} in the inner regions of protoplanetary discs.
-We have built on these studies in order to understand how these processes also affect the abundance of \ce{CO2} in these inner regions, and crucially the strength of how these molecules would appear in MIR spectra depending on the disc's age and the time and location of trap formation.
+We have built on these studies in order to understand how these processes also affect the abundance of \ce{CO2} in these inner regions, and, crucially, how strongly these molecules would appear in MIR spectra depending on the disc's age and the time and location of trap formation.
+Our main findings can be summarised as follows:

-\begin{enumerate} \item Ices sublimating from drifting dust as it crosses snowlines, followed by the gaseous advection of the vapour inwards, lead to the enhancement of the inner regions of protoplanetary discs with molecules.
+\begin{enumerate} \item Ices sublimating from drifting dust as it crosses snow lines, followed by the gaseous advection of the vapour inwards, lead to the enhancement of the inner regions of protoplanetary discs with molecules.
 This is followed by the accretion of the molecule-rich gas onto the star.
-This sequence proceeds faster the less volatile the molecule, leading to a \ce{H2O}-rich stage followed by a \ce{CO2}-rich stage (Fig.\,\ref{fig:vapourEvolution}).
+This sequence proceeds faster for less volatile molecules, leading to a \ce{H2O}-rich stage followed by a \ce{CO2}-rich stage (Fig.\,\ref{fig:vapourEvolution}).

-\item How well this evolution of the molecular content - particularly water - is traced by MIR spectra depends on the coupling of the dust grains to the gas in the inner disc as the dust grains that deliver the volatiles provide additional continuum opacity that can hide the vapour.
-As such there is no one-to-one relationship between column density and vapour mass.
-Thus, unless the amount of dust and the extinction it produces can be directly quantified, using absolute column densities should be treated with caution as elevated values could reflect delivered material or a loss of dust (Fig.\,\ref{fig:calibration}).
-Tentatively, the relatively low column densities observed with MIRI-MRS could reflect a high retention of dust in the inner disc (Scenario 1), but this could also be because observed spectra are dominated by a thinner layer of hotter material at the disc surface.
+\item How well this evolution of the molecular content is traced by MIR spectra depends on the coupling of the dust grains to the gas in the inner disc, as the dust grains that deliver the volatiles provide additional continuum opacity that can hide the vapour; and this is particularly true for water.
+As such, there is no one-to-one relationship between column density and vapour mass.
+Thus, unless the amount of dust and the extinction it produces can be directly quantified, absolute column densities should be interpreted with caution, as elevated values could reflect delivered material or a loss of dust (Fig.\,\ref{fig:calibration}).
+Tentatively, the relatively low column densities observed with MIRI-MRS could reflect a high retention of dust in the inner disc (Scenario 1), but they could also indicate that the observed spectra are dominated by a thinner layer of hotter material at the disc surface.